-Students on approved College of Medicine leave of absence must notify the Office of Student Affairs of the College of Medicine in writing of his/her intent to re-enroll, via the Re-Enrollment Request Form, at least three months prior to the date they wish to return to medical studies.
+Students on approved College of Medicine leave of absence must notify the Office of Student Affairs of the College of Medicine in writing of his/her intent to re-enroll, via the Re-Enrollment Request Form (found on www.med.ucf.edu/gps), at least three months prior to the date they wish to return to medical studies.
 For leaves of absence of less than six months' duration, this notification must be at least six weeks prior to the date they wish to return to medical studies.